adamsilver/fdpb/01-Register.md

 []()

-The reptition is obvious in this worst case scenario.
-As content designers, we might freak out and wish to remove this cardinal sin.
+The repetition is obvious in this worst case scenario.
+And, as content designers, we might freak out and try fix this cardinal sin.
 But in reality how often do users submit a long form that is full of errors?
 Most users aren't trying to break the interface.

 With these considerations out of the way, here's a list of tips for designing error messages:

 - Use punctuation.
 Some errors have clauses and contain several sentences.
 - Be specific.
 If the system knows why something is wrong, then it should say so.
 ‘The email is invalid.’ is ambiguous and puts the burden on the user to find out why.
-- Use active voice.
-‘Enter your name’ not ‘Your name must have an entry’.
+- Use the active voice.
+For example, ‘Enter your name’ not ‘Your name must have an entry’.
 - Don't blame the user.
 - Use plain language.
 Error messages are not an opportunity to promote your quirky brand's tone of voice.
 Keep it simple and obvious.
 - Be human, avoid jargon.
 Avoid being cutesy and avoid words like *invalid*, *unrecognised* (which is passive) and *mandatory*.